Zack Short Player Props: Tigers vs. White Sox

-Zack Short -- -for- in his last game -- will be in action for the Detroit Tigers versus the Chicago White Sox, with Jesse Scholtens on the mound, on May 27 at 1:10 PM ET.
+Zack Short -- 1-for-2 with a home run and two RBI in his last game -- will be in action for the Detroit Tigers against the Chicago White Sox, with Dylan Cease on the mound, on May 28 at 1:40 PM ET.

+He hit a home run while going 1-for-2 in his previous game against the White Sox.

 Zack Short Game Info & Props vs. the White Sox